Average NZ Salaries by Age 2025 - Where Do You Stand?

 Generally, picking an average role in a high-growth industry (such as software engineering) will lead to far higher income and net worth than picking a high-growth role in a slow-growth industry.
 However, if you have the ability or freedom, try to choose industries that align with your skill sets and interests and are also in a high-paying industry.

-While it can be useful to understand what other Kiwis in similar situations are earning (to ensure you're not getting underpaid), every person will be in a unique financial situation.
+While it can be useful to understand what other New Zealanders in similar situations are earning (to ensure you're not getting underpaid), every person will be in a unique financial situation.
 If comparisons to others are only causing you anxiety and stress, try to focus on comparing yourself to yourself from a few years ago rather than others.

 We're all on vastly different journeys, and up to a certain point, it doesn't make sense to compare yourself to other New Zealanders continually.